BAPTISM IN OUR CHURCH

 BAPTISM ENQUIRY FORM

-The ceremony for an infant baptism is about 30 minutes long.
 Baptisms may be booked for the following day and times:

-Every baptised child must be given at least one godparent.
+Every baptised child must have at least one godparent.
 A godparent's role is to support the child in the development of the Catholic faith.
 He or she is responsible for teaching and setting a good and holy example for the child on how to live the Catholic faith.
-Therefore, at least one godparent MUST be a Catholic who has been baptised and confirmed, and ideally currently practising, i.e. regularly attending Mass and receiving the other sacraments, involved in a Catholic community/outreach, etc. Non-Catholic Christians who serve as an important support to the faith life of the child may be considered as Christian witnesses.
+Therefore, at least one godparent must be a Catholic who has been baptised and confirmed, and ideally currently practising, i.e. regularly attending Mass and receiving the other sacraments, involved in a Catholic community.
+Non-Catholic Christians who serve as an important support to the faith life of the child may be considered as Christian witnesses.
 Regardless, at least one godparent must be Catholic.
 If a godparent is not able to be present at the baptism for whatever reason, then someone else may stand in as a proxy witness during the ceremony.

 ON THE DAY OF THE BAPTISM